Code First Girls

-Code First Girls is a Social Enterprise that provides free coding courses to women and non-binary people across the UK.
-Code First Girls helps companies recruit more women into tech by connecting them with newly trained female developers.
-Their community of coders, instructors, and mentors is one of the largest in the UK and as of 2022 they've trained over 50,000 women.
+Code First Girls is a social enterprise that provides free coding courses to women and non-binary people across the UK, Ireland, the USA, Switzerland and the Netherlands.
+The organization helps companies recruit more women into the tech sector by connecting them with newly trained female developers.
+Their community of coders, instructors, and mentors is one of the largest in the UK.
+According to the organisation, as of 2022 they've trained over 50,000 women.

-The organisation promotes gender diversity and female participation in the technology sector by offering free and paid training and courses for students and professional women who are wanting to re-train.
+The organisation's stated goal is to "promote gender diversity and female participation in the technology sector by offering free courses for students and professional women who are wanting to re-train."
 They also support businesses to train staff and encourage levelling-up for female staff within organisations.

 As of 2020, Code First Girls is reported to have provided in excess of £10 million worth of free coding courses to more than 18,000 women since 2013.

 In 2017, Code First Girls announced the launch of the "Code First: Girls 20:20 campaign" with the aim to "train 20,000 women to code for free by the end of 2020".
 As of 2018, Code First: Girls have announced "2020 campaign partnerships" with the following companies: Bank of America Merrill Lynch; Goldman Sachs; KKR; Trainline; and OVH.
 The organisation announced Baroness Martha Lane-Fox and Dame Stephanie Shirley as supporting the campaign as ambassadors.

-Programs

-According to the Code First Girls website, the organisation offers free and paid-for in-person and remote coding courses for women, as well as for companies across the UK and Ireland.
-It also provides corporate upskilling and reskilling programmes focused on employability for women in the tech workforce.

-Free Community Courses - Career Kickstarter & Essentials

-Code First Girls runs free part-time coding courses for female/non-binary identifying young individuals across the UK and Ireland, branded as Career Kickstarter.

-Individuals joining courses at a university are required to be a student at the host university.
-General coding courses are also delivered at corporate locations and are open to women with the following eligibility: Aged between 18-23; or Aged 18+ and currently studying; or Aged 18+ and completed their studies in the past 2 years.
-After the 2020 coronavirus pandemic and subsequent lockdown, Code First Girls successfully pivoted to provide all of their courses online through video chat platforms and remote teaching techniques.

-Since spring 2020, it has also offered free hour-long taster sessions called Essentials.
-These courses are open to the public and serve to introduce programming languages like Python, SQL, or HTML to coding beginners.

-Subsidised Professionals Courses - Career Switcher

-Code First Girls' Career Switcher women's courses are fee paying.
-These courses are targeted at female professionals and teach participants web development, data science or python skills in small groups with hands-on attention from expert instructors.
-These courses are intended to help female professionals upskill within their current role or switch into a more tech-focused career.